osallou/linuxintro/chapters/03_navigation.md

 ## setup for exercices

-We suppose here you are user *user1*, simply replace user1 by your user id in the exercices/examples
+We suppose here you are user *user1* and your home directory is */home/user1*, so simply replace /home/user1 by your user home directory in the exercices/examples

+To know what is your home directory:

+    $ cd
+    $ pwd
+    /home/user1  <== this is your home directory

+And replace /home/user1 by your personal home directory

 Execute the following (don't worry you will understand after)